Marine Reference Guide

-Feel free to explore and share the following publicly accessible research documents produced by the Marine Reference Guide
+Feel free to explore and share the following publicly accessible research documents produced by the Marine Stewardship Initiative

-The Marine Reference Guide aims to fill existing data gaps using both natural and social science methods.
+The Marine Stewardship Initiative conducts research and creates decision-support tools, such as maps and reports, to fill existing data gaps using both natural and social science methods.
 Here you can find a few of the reports and research projects we are in the process of creating or have completed.
 This list is adaptive and will be added to over the course of the project.

 We do not wish to reinvent the wheel or work in a silo, our strength is in community, communication, and connectivity.